 From Mexico to Spain, from Costa Rica to The Dominican Republic, Spanish is the official language of many countries – that’s why it is such an important language.
 If you want to travel, do international business, talk with your many Spanish-speaking coworkers, live abroad, or explore new cultures, Spanish will help you out a lot.

 In order to achieve your Spanish language goals, you’ll need to speak with new people.
 That could be tricky because in Spanish there are a lot of ways to say the word ‘you’.
 You don’t want to sound too formal or too informal.
 You don’t want to sound rigid to a new friend, or rude to a coworker.
-So depending on your goals, the people you meet, and the geographical region, you’ll need to use a different kind of ‘you’.
+So depending on your goals, the people you meet, and the geographical region, you’ll need to learn how to say “you” in Spanish in different ways.

 The History of Tú, Vos, and Usted